threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/head_rotation.md

 # Head rotation

 The Wheelchair Replicant can look at a target object or position, and can reset the rotation of its head.
-The Replicant's head moves continuously over multiple `communicate()` calls.
+The Wheelchair Replicant's head moves continuously over multiple `communicate()` calls.
 The [camera](../core_concepts/avatars.md) attached to the head always matches the rotation of the head.

 ## The `look_at(target)` command